Aditi-Kumawat/Aditi-Kumawat.github.io/_projects/1_project.md

     </li>
 </ul>

-For more detailed information and additional results on rail deflection across various soil conditions, please refer to the studies by Kumawat et al. (2019) {% cite kumawat2019frequency %} and {% cite kumawat2021thesis %}.
+For more detailed information and additional results on rail deflection across various soil conditions, please refer to the studies {% cite kumawat2019frequency %} and {% cite kumawat2021thesis %}.
 All codes associated with this study are available in the GitHub repository <a href="https://github.com/Aditi-Kumawat/FreqTrack" target="_blank">FreqTrack</a>.